devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-3.5.0-to-3.5.1-not-released.rst

    status "Waiting for deliveries" since they can still upload files and new comments.
 When the deadline expires, the status will switch to the grading received.

 Examiners:

  - Examiners can not move the deadline of a student/group if the assignment has been corrected.
 They will need to either edit the grading or give the student/group a new attempt.

+Examiners and admins:
+ - Previously, a deadline had to be after the latest previous deadline.
+Deadlines can now be moved back and forth, but no earlier than the current time.

 Update devilry to 3.5.1